 According to a paper by U.C.
-Lavania from India,8 the chemical composition of vetiver oil is extremely complex.
+Lavania from India,16 the chemical composition of vetiver oil is extremely complex.
 It mainly comprises sesquiterpenes and sesquiterpene derivatives, of which vetiverols, their carbonyl compounds and esters, serve as the main constituents.
 Their relative abundance normally dictates the quality of the oil.

 Benefits of Vetiver Oil

-✓ Helps provide relief to insomnia patients
+Provide relief to insomnia patients21

-✓ Helps provide relief from all types of inflammation
+Provide relief from all types of inflammation24

-✓ Helps improve and maintain good nerve health
+Improve and maintain good nerve health25

 How to Make Vetiver Oil

-The roots of the plant undergo steam distillation in order to produce the oil.
-Vetiver essential oil is painstaking and labor-intensive to manufacture, which drives its price up.14

-To reduce cost, it is often diluted with less expensive and therefore less effective oils, or even synthetic fragrance oils.
+The roots of vetiver undergo steam-distillation in order to produce the oil.
+Vetiver essential oil is painstaking and labor-intensive to manufacture, which drives its price up.
+To reduce production cost, it may be diluted with less expensive (and therefore less effective) oils, or even synthetic fragrance oils.

-This is why I advise you to make sure you are buying the oil from a reputable source and getting only the real deal.
-Easy Aromatherapy Recipes provides several essential oil recipe blends for specific health concerns.
+This is why you should make sure you are buying vetiver oil from a reputable source.37 There are several vetiver oil recipe blends for specific health concerns.
 Here are three you can try: